 What to expect

 We make full use of our media resources during our worship services.
-Song lyrics and sermon notes are projected on a large screen, and we occasionally incorporate video content into our worship services.
+Song lyrics and sermon media are projected on a large screen, and we occasionally incorporate video content into our worship services.
 For those who use a Bible app on their mobile devices, limited guest wireless access is available in the worship center.

 We care about your family

 Our children and teen ministries are geared toward helping your children learn what it means to follow Jesus, and we use a variety of creative and fun ways to get them involved.
 If you visit our children's ministry area, you'll find rooms that are decorated in imaginative ways, staffed by volunteers who will love your children and do their best to make them feel welcomed and included.
 There is a children's worship team that leads the large group in worship prior to the various smaller group times.
 In our teen area downstairs, there is a great game room with plenty of ways for students to interact and have fun, and spaces for worship and learning, as well.
 We participate each summer in camps for children and teens, and our summer VBS program is great fun for kids.
 Many of our teens help as volunteers for VBS, as well.